tagion/tagion/docs/gov/glossary/index.md

 ## Nodes

 A node is any device that connects to the network to help maintain the [database](/gov/glossary#distributed-database).
 Nodes perform various roles, such as storing a copy of the database, validating and propagating transactions, and participating in the consensus process (link).

-There are three types of nodes:

-#### Core Nodes:
-At the heart of the system, core nodes are tasked with maintaining the database and reaching agreement on the data submitted and stored—a process referred to as [consensus](/gov/glossary#consensus).
-These nodes uphold the integrity and security of the system, ensuring that the data stored is accurate and protected.

-#### Relay Nodes:
-These nodes act as intermediaries, collecting, collating, and managing user requests to submit or retrieve data.
-Because they also filter out spam and unnecessary requests, they significantly reduce the load on core nodes, enhancing the overall efficiency of the system.

-#### Mirror Nodes:
-Mirror nodes maintain a full or partial snapshot of the database and update that at given self-selected intervals.
-Their primary function is to facilitate easy and efficient data retrieval for users while also alleviating the demand on core nodes.
+The types of nodes in the Tagion network are outlined [here](/gov/intro/network).

 ## On-chain Governance